MOSS TREATMENT INFORMATION

 It can leave “dirty” areas, objects, surfaces looking “cleaner” in appearance.
 So please remove any furniture, fabrics, or decor that could be in the spray zone.

-Also, once the solution has taken effect and placed, a white film can be left behind.
+Once the solution has been applied, a white film can sometimes be observed.
 This is just the surfactant aspect of the treatment and is designed to help application.
 The film can be washed with water and gentle agitation or comes off with the rain.

 HOW DOES SOLUTION KILL MOSS?